fonnesbeck/git_tutorial/PITCHME.md

 4. `$ git commit -m myfile.txt "my recent changes"`

+Note:
-^1.
-Would only create a commit if files have already been staged.
+1. Would only create a commit if files have already been staged.
 2. Would try to create a new repository.
 3. Is correct: first add the file to the staging area, then commit.
 4. Would try to commit a file "my recent changes" with the message myfile.txt.